Colonia Roma: Churches

 The Sagrada Familia Church is located on the corner of Puebla and Orizaba Streets.
 Its architecture is classified as Romanesque Revival and Gothic Revival, it was designed by Mexican architect Manuel Gorozpe.
 The first stone was laid in 1906, but most of structure was built between 1910 and 1912, of reinforced concrete.
 At the time, the church was criticized as “mediocre, ostentatious and of decadent taste”.
 In the 1920s, painter and Jesuit priest Gonzalez Carrasco decorated the interior with murals, with two smaller paintings realized by Hermano Tapia.
 The interior also contains the remains of Miguel Agustín Pro, a Jesuit priest executed by Plutarco Elias Calles in 1927 during the Cristero War and considered to be a martyr.
 The church is fronted by a small atrium bordered by a wrought-iron fence constructed by the Gábelich workshop, which was in neighboring Colonia Doctores.
 It is one of the few wrought iron works to survive from the early 20th century.
+It is considered among the most progressive roman catholic churches in the city, holding monthly masses for the LGBT community, ecumenical events, as well as holding concerts and other cultural activities.
+It is also a popular church for weddings.

 On Avenida Cuauhtémoc between Querétaro and Zacatecas streets is the Nuestra Señora del Rosario Church, which was built by Mexican architects Angel and Manuel Torres Torija.
 This church is Gothic Revival begun in 1920 and concluded in 1930.
 While built after the Porfirio Díaz era of the late 19th and early 20th century, the church shares many of the features as churches from that time.
 Records indicate that the project was probably planned around 1911 but was delayed due to the Mexican Revolution.
 The facade contains a decorative rose window, common to Gothic styles with ojival doors and windows.
 The interior is spacious with three naves with notable stained glass windows with orient themselves vertically.